-18.3 TOIL (QFRS 6.2.4 & S4.6.4)
+18.3 TOIL 23 (QFRS 6.2.4 & S4.6.4)

-- (a) Subject to the approval of the Commissioner, an employee in the career firefighter stream and the rural stream other than a casual employee may elect to be compensated by receiving time off in lieu of receiving paid overtime.
+- (a) Subject to the approval of the Commissioner, an employee in the fire and rescue stream and the rural fire service stream other than a casual employee may elect to be compensated by receiving time off in lieu of receiving paid overtime.
 Time off in lieu will be equivalent to the relevant rate of accrual.
 Time off in lieu is to be taken within 12 months from the date on which the overtime was worked and at a time agreeable to the employer and the employee.

 - (b) In the case of an employee engaged in the following classifications:

-- (i) career firefighter stream -
+- (i) fire and rescue stream -

 - (A) inspector;

 - (B) superintendent;

-- (ii) rural stream -
+- (ii) rural fire service stream -

+- (A) rural fire management officer level 3;